piru72/pc-tracker/README.md

 docker compose up -d
 ```

-# Features
+# Key Features

+The following key features are available in the project:

-- Shows the summary of the contests.
+- Summary of the contests.
-- Shows the details of the contests for downloading.
+- Details of the contests for downloading.
-- Shows the list of contestants.
+- List of contestants.
-- Shows the details of the contestants.
+- Details of the contestants.

 # License